Gandhinagar: Geography

 Gandhinagar has an average elevation of 81 m.
 The city sits on the banks of the Sabarmati River, in north-central-east Gujarat.
 The 20,543 km2 area around Gandhinagar is defined by Gujarat capital territory.
 Gandhinagar spans an area of 326 km2.
 The river frequently dries up in the summer, leaving only a small stream of water.
-Gandhinagar is India's tree capital With 54% green cover on its land area.
+Gandhinagar is India's tree capital with 54% green cover on its land area.

 Climate

-Gandhinagar has a tropical wet and dry climate with three main seasons: summer, monsoon and winter.
+Gandhinagar has a hot semi-arid climate (Köppen BSh) with three main seasons: summer, monsoon and winter.
 The climate is generally dry and hot outside of the monsoon season.
-The weather is hot to severely hot from March to June when the maximum temperature stays in the range of 36 to 42 C, and the minimum in the range of 19 to 27 C. It is pleasant in the winter days and quite chilling in the night during December to February.
+The weather is hot to severely hot from March to May when the maximum temperature stays in the range of 36 to 42 C, and the minimum in the range of 19 to 27 C. It is pleasant in the winter days and quite chilling in the night during December to February.
 The average maximum temperature is around 29 °C, the average minimum is 13 °C, and the climate is extremely dry.
 The southwest monsoon brings a humid climate from mid-June to mid-September.
 The average annual rainfall is around 773.6 mm.